- You do not have any products in your shopping cart yet.

 You might know it from grandma’s old wooden doors: in summer they stuck, in winter they closed more easily.
 This basic principle also applies to your solid wood table, just in a more elegant form.

-What Are the Ideal Values for Your Indoor Climate?
+What Are Ideal Values for Your Indoor Climate?

-To keep your table stable long-term, we recommend a balanced indoor climate:
+To keep your table stable over time, we recommend a balanced indoor climate:

 - Room Temperature: approximately 18–22 °C